magento/devdocs/guides/v2.1/ui-components/ui_dynamic_rows.md

 ### Define columns' properties

-Field type is specified in the scope of the record container (by default it is `<container name="record">`) similar to the following example:
+Field types are specified in the scope of the record container (by default it is `<container name="record">`) similar to the following example:

 {%highlight xml%}